How to Fix Recurring Roof Condensation Issues

 • Balancing intake and exhaust airflow

-• Removing insulation that blocks vent openings
+• Removing insulation that blocks soffit vent openings and adding baffles where needed to keep intake paths open

 • Restoring continuous airflow paths